nsmith5/road-to-secure-kubernetes/README.md

 ## Scary stuff

-Unfortuntately our application has some security vulnerabilities í¸±.
+Unfortuntately our application has some security vulnerabilities 😱.
 There seems to be a remote code execution.

 ```